talkable/talkable-docs/source/campaigns/editor/filters.rst

 Takes a campaign key of a Tremendous campaign.
 Makes a claim request within the scope of the given campaign and returns a gift claim link.
-Requires Tremendous Access Token set up in Site Settings in order to work.
+Requires Tremendous app to be installed and enabled in order to work.
 Implies that there is only one funding source in the Tremendous account.

 .. code-block:: liquid